 Today, I released a video called “Want to Be Happy?
 Give Up on Happiness!”.
 It is a video designed for people who are in a space of powerlessness about happiness.
 It is designed for people who feel like happiness is beyond their reach.
 These are people who have developed immense resistance to their unhappiness because they desperately want happiness, but can’t seem to achieve it.
 For people in this particular vibration, the idea of giving up on happiness or letting go of it feels like relief because doing so is a vibrational improvement upon the powerlessness of chasing something they don’t think they can attain.
 To people who feel as if happiness is attainable and who are in a more empowered state about happiness, the idea of giving up on happiness or letting go of it, feels like stress because for them, doing so is a vibrational decrease or setback from the empowered feeling of allowing themselves to make happiness the number one prerogative of their lives.
 To many, this teaching of mine today will seem contradictory.
-After all, I’m the one that keeps saying, “Happiness is the purpose of your life” and “cut out the middlemen by going straight in the direction of happiness” and “make happiness the goal of your life”.
+After all, I’m the one that keeps saying, “cut out the middlemen by going straight in the direction of happiness” and “make happiness the goal of your life”.
 Now here I am today telling people to “give up on happiness”.
 But these seemingly contradictory teachings, when viewed from a higher perspective, are not contradictory.
 They are in fact complimentary.
 They are complimentary because I am offering many different teachings that will aid people at different stages of vibrational progression.

 If you have spent any time exploring the world of spirituality or self-help, you have most likely discovered that spiritual teachings and spiritual teachers themselves can be frustrating because they present such contradictory teachings.
 For example, the teaching of “fill your own cup” contradicts the teaching of “ask for help, this is an interdependent universe”.
-The teaching of “fear is harmful because it is an illusion and it is ego” contradicts the teaching of “fear is a valuable tool, it allows you to have awareness and to make self loving decisions”.
+The teaching of “fear is harmful because it is an illusion and it implies separation” contradicts the teaching of “fear is a valuable tool, it allows you to have awareness and to make self loving decisions”.
 The teaching of “focus positively” contradicts the teaching of “do your shadow work”.
 The teaching of “be in the state of allowing” contradicts the teaching of “take initiative and create your own reality”.
 The teaching of “you’re perfect just the way you are” contradicts the teaching of “take responsibility for your life and your own problems by committing to self improvement”.
 The teaching of “love your enemy and be unconditionally loving” contradicts the teaching of “separate yourself from those who contribute to your suffering and surround yourself instead with supportive people”.
 The teaching of “set healthy boundaries” contradicts the teaching of “there is no separation, the basic truth of this universe is oneness”.
 You get the point.
 So, which teaching is right and which teaching is wrong?
 The answer is both are true.

 This contradiction in spiritual teachings can easily be highlighted through the example of “fill your own cup”.
 The idea behind “fill your own cup” is that if you learn how to love yourself and get happiness for yourself, then that energy will flow over to other people and you will no longer wander the earth trying to get other people to fill up your cup.
 Some spiritual teachers suggest that the fill up your own cup teaching is a harmful teaching because it causes people to feel alone and responsible to do everything for themselves in a universe that is actually interdependent.
 These same teachers also suggest that there is no “cup” (separate identity) because we are all made of the same energy.
 And that indeed the very thing we need is support and help from each other.
 Are they wrong?
 No. They are right.
 But so are the spiritual teachers that teach people to fill up their own cup.
 How can this be, when it seems to be such a contradiction?
 It is because we are teaching to people who are at a different vibrational level.
-The people who will resonate with the teaching of fill up your own cup, are those who are feeling powerless to other people.
+The people who need the teaching of fill up your own cup, are those who are feeling powerless to other people.
 Other people are failing to meet their needs.
 On top of that, they are self less people who are self sacrificers; people for whom it was never ok to do anything for themselves.
 The only way they could get their cup to fill up was through the gratitude of others or through approval from others.
 And so, a step up vibrationally speaking, is to believe that it is ok to be selfish.
 That it is ok to do things that make you happy, and that instead of this meaning that you’ll be a bad person, it means that you’ll be overflowing with so much love, that it will spill out to others.
 To these people, the teaching of “fill up your own cup” will feel empowering.

 The people, who will not resonate with the fill your own cup teaching, are those who feel overwhelmed by having to do it all alone; those who feel isolated and as if the weight of the world is on their shoulders.
 Those who feel guilty about getting help and love from others.
 And so, a step up vibrationally speaking is to believe that this is an interdependent universe, and that getting help from others is not only ok, but also essential.
 To these people, it will benefit them to focus on the truth that nothing separates them from others.
 To these people, this teaching will feel provide a sense of relief.
 Though these teachings seem contradictory, they are not.
 They are directed at people with two different vibrational set points.